alexellis/mine-with-docker/README.md

 Disclaimer: this software is provided with no warranty.
 Use at your own risk.
 If you plan to mine on a cloud check the terms and conditions before you start.
 The same applies if you are using private equipment or an on-site datacenter for mining.

 > Tip: Mining will use all the CPU resources available on the machine so do not run it where you have critical applications.
-If you want you can limit the CPU usage using the `--limit-cpu` option for `docker service create` command.

 ## How does it work?